 Divorce decrees are considered permanent and certain things cannot be changed without petitioning the court to reopen the case.
 For example, you cannot amend a divorce decree to revisit property division, except in extreme circumstances such as fraud or failure to disclose assets.
 If you waived the right to collect spousal support in your initial divorce decree, this is also a permanent decision and you cannot revisit this issue at a later date.

-Spousal support, child support, custody and placement (visitation) arrangements do not have to be permanent.
+Other parts of your divorce decree can be modified.
+Changes can be made to the amount of spousal support, child support, custody and placement if there is a substantial change in circumstances.
+Placement (visitation) arrangements do not have to be permanent.
 They can be outdated, changed or violated.
 When this happens, individuals must ask the court to grant a modification or to enforce the decree.

-The court will entertain a request for a modification of an order if, after a required period of time, there has been a substantial change in your life or the life of the other party that justifies altering the decree.
+The court will entertain a motion to modify of an order if, after a required period of time, there has been a substantial change in your life or the life of the other party that justifies altering the decree.
 Any of the following may qualify as a significant change:

 If one party fails to pay child or spousal support or refuses to honor the custody and placement (visitation) order, the law provides a remedy.
 If the violation involves child or spousal support, the court can garnish wages or force the violator to pay.
 The court also has broad discretion to come up with other, more creative solutions to force the violator to comply with the terms of the decree.

 At Nelson, Krueger & Millenbach, LLC, we handle modifications, disputes and enforcement cases with compassion and diligence.
 Our lawyers are prompt, detail-oriented and persistent.
 For a free initial consultation, contact us at (414) 939-0529.